What is the Average Personal Injury Settlement Amount?

 It is much harder to estimate how much you can receive in general damages.
 Many lawyers claim that there is some magic formula you can use, such as some many of your special damages.

 You might hear that you can get “3 times your special damages” in general damages.
 Actually, we’ve seen juries come back with different amounts.
-Each jury values general damages differently, so there’s no point to talking about mathematical formulas.
+Each jury values general damages differently, so there’s no point in talking about mathematical formulas.

 Instead, you should meet with an experienced personal injury lawyer who can assess how the injuries have affected your life.
 The more your life has become disrupted and diminished, the stronger your argument for general damages.